Somerset College: Events

 Each year in mid-March, Somerset College hosts its annual Celebration of Literature.
 The three-day festival features notable authors and poets from around Australia, and attracts around 20,000 school student and adult participants.
 Past visiting authors have included: Douglas Adams, Paul Jennings, Geoffrey McSkimming, Kate Forsyth, Andy Griffiths, Andrew Daddo, Gretel Killeen and Terry Denton.

 Programs

 Somerset College's outdoor education curriculum includes camps for students in Years 6 to 11.

 Students in the Senior School from Year 9 and above are encouraged to take part in the student exchange programs.
 Students studying German are able to visit Germany every two years (on the odd years students host German students).
 Students studying Japanese visit Japan every two year.
 The Italian trip is available to Year 11 students undertaking ab initio Italian and takes place in the summer holidays before beginning Year 12.
 The group travels around Italy visiting many historic landmarks and students stay with a host family and attend their billet's school for a couple of weeks.

-There is also an annual ski trip, typically held in early September, where any student from the Senior School is able to visit Perisher Ski Resort in New South Wales for one week.
+There is also an annual ski trip, typically held in early September, where any student from the Senior School is able to visit Queenstown, New Zealand for one week.